remomueller/tasktracker/API.md

 ```

-Success will return you the stickies JSON object
+Success will return you the tasks JSON object

 ```json
 [